lapikit/lapikit.dev/docs/components/dropdown.md

   description: "Flexible drop-down menu with variants, positions and full event management.
 Designed for ergonomics and fluidity in Svelte"
 title: dropdown
 subtitle: dropdown component
+introduction: Drop-down menu linked to a button or element
 cover: "docs/components/dropdown.webp"
 section: components
 keywords: